l-ion06/l-ion06/README.md

 # 👋 Hi there!
-This is GeonHui Lee Github Page!
+I'm LEE GEONHUI

 <!--